The research context: Brexit and covid-19

 - To highlight the immediate and longer-term inequalities produced by covid-19 and Brexit to relevant policy makers, the media and the public to find strategies to mitigate against these inequalities.

 What we will do in our research

 To fulfil these aims, we will conduct new research on individual experiences and media narratives that builds on our existing research project that explores questions of identity, belonging and the role of the media in Brexit Britain.
 By building on our research on Brexit, we can provide a unique longitudinal understanding of the social and political impact of covid-19 in Brexit Britain.

 In this study, we will integrate in-depth interviews conducted across England with panel survey data and analysis of national and local (to the fieldsites) media data.
 The research will begin in July 2020 with the first wave of a panel survey and media content analysis, with a second wave of the panel survey taking place in October 2020 when it is expected that further restrictions will have been lifted, and a third wave in January 2021.
 The survey will provide the context for, and coincide with, the beginning of six months of ethnographic research.

 The fieldwork will consist of interviews with participants we previously interviewed as part of our Brexit project.
-This will include in-depth discussions with participants in the South West (Exeter and Devon), North East (Newcastle and Northumberland) and East Midlands (Leicester and Boston).
+This will include in-depth discussions with participants in the South West, North East (Newcastle and Northumberland) and East Midlands (Leicester and Boston).
 We seek an understanding of participants’ ongoing experiences of the pandemic, allowing them to reflect back on their experiences, which will provide a fuller perspective, grounded in daily life and complementing the survey research and media analysis.